Facebook

 Best Triple Stroller With Canopy

 For a little extra protection from the sun, your babies can safely enjoy being pushed around in this tandem 3-seat stroller.
-Each seat has its own UV blocking canopy which can protect each one of your precious babies.
-When it’s not needed, simply collapse the canopies down so they can enjoy a cloudy day or a nice gentle breeze.
+Each seat has its own UV-blocking canopy to protect each of your precious babies.
+When it’s not needed, simply collapse the canopies so your kids can enjoy a cloudy day or a nice gentle breeze.

 The added protection of these canopies, combined with the comfort of the seats, means your little ones can enjoy hours in this stroller.
-Push them around parks, long walks or shopping trips all day long.
+Push them around parks, on long walks, or on shopping trips all day long.

 After you’re back in the car, you can fold down this stroller until it’s flat.
-This makes it easy to pop in the trunk of the car, and in storage when you’re home, without it taking up too much space at all.
+This makes it easy to pop it in the trunk of the car and in storage when you’re home without it taking up too much space.

 What We Like